-Critical examination of the novel’s evolution from the colonial period through independence and on to post-colonial writing.
-The search for authenticity and answers to problems of narrative technique, oral and written traditions, audience, African feminism, politics and the role of the writer.
-Authors include Lomani Tshibamba, Sembene Ousmane, Nafissatou Diallo, Andrée Blouin, Valentin-Yves Mudimbe, Ahmadou Kourouma, Henri Lopes, Calixthe Beyala, Aminata Sow Fall and Mariama Ba.
+Critical examination of the novel’s evolution from the colonial period through independence and on to post-colonial writings.
+The search for authenticity and answers to problems of narrative techniques, oral and written traditions, African feminism, politics, cultures, and the role of the writer.
+Authors include Lomani Tshibamba, Sembene Ousmane, Nafissatou Diallo, Aoua Kéita, Daniel Biyaoula, Ahmadou Kourouma, Henri Lopes, Calixthe Beyala, Aminata Sow Fall, Ken Bugul, Mariama Bâ, and Werewere Liking.
 Taught in French.
-(Oral Presentations.)
-Prerequisite, French 211 or 212 or consent of the instructor.
-Maximum enrollment, 16.
+Prerequisite, 300-level course; or instructor's permission.
+Maximum enrollment, 12.
 Mwantuali.

 Independent study program consisting of the preparation and oral defense of a paper in French.
 Only students having an average of A- or better in courses counting toward the concentration at the end of the first semester of the senior year may qualify.
 In order to earn honors, the candidate must receive A- or better on both the required paper and the oral defense.
 The Department.

 Courses in translation, taught in English